-In a new video poster, Diana of Themyscira, in full gold armor, experiences some tracking issues.
+In a video poster released in March, Diana of Themyscira appears in full gold armor and experiences some tracking issues.

 Enter the Cheetah

 The Wonder Woman sequel is bringing in one of Hollywood’s most entertaining actresses to play the villain in the DC Comics heroine’s next big-screen adventure.
-Jenkins announced the casting of Bridesmaids and Ghostbusters actress Kristen Wiig in the role of Cheetah in March 2018, and now an unofficial image making the rounds online might offer the first look at her sporting the character’s signature look.
+Jenkins announced the casting of Bridesmaids and Ghostbusters actress Kristen Wiig in the role of Cheetah in March 2018, and now an unofficial image making the rounds online offers an illustration of her sporting the character’s signature look.

 — SC Reviews (@SCReviewsmang) February 9, 2020